PugaBenoney/hello-world/README.md

 HI
 This is your master speaking

-Stay away from the food known as pudding
+Stay away from the food known as pudding,
 WIll has a secret supply of antidote least you eat the pudding